 Below, I’ve shared a scrumptious veggie curry recipe that will thrill your taste buds, comfort your mind and nourish your body.

 IMPORTANT: there are MANY different ways to make a curry.
 The recipe below is a hybrid creation that a chef friend shared with me – it’s become a favorite in our house.
-This recipe combines elements of India, Thailand and Malaysia – and has some added herbs for extra flavor and health benefits.
+The dish combines elements of India, Thailand and Malaysia – and has some added herbs for extra flavor and health benefits.

 Revitalizing & Herb-Packed Green Curry